 - Leadership Opportunities: Through participation in one or more of the Society's standing committees or task forces, you will have the chance to address issues of importance to the subspecialty.
 Your participation in the Society will make a difference in the field of pediatric hematology/oncology.

 - Mentoring Program: The Mentoring Program is a service to promote members' professional development.
-The goal of the program is to provide early career pediatric hematologists/oncologists the opportunity for mentoring by senior faculty in clinical, research, and clinician educator pathways, in addition to career mentoring.
+The goal of the program is to provide early and mid-career pediatric hematologists/oncologists the opportunity for mentoring by senior faculty in clinical, research, and clinician educator pathways, in addition to career mentoring.

-- Member Community: ASPHO's online member community offers you tools that put you in touch with other members with common interests and allow you to share information, documents, links, and files in an organized searchable library.
+- Member Community and Clinical Forum: ASPHO's online member community offers you tools that put you in touch with other members with common interests and allow you to share information, documents, links, and files in an organized searchable library.
+Members share clinical advice and feedback with colleagues in the member community’s Clinical Forum.

 - Special Interest Groups (SIGs): SIGs provide forums that allow members with similar interests and challenges to easily interact with each other and develop extended resource bases.